LeaHartl/Hochebenkar_figures/README.md

 proc_data_stack.py is the main file and calls figures_stack.py and rasterPlotsStack.py

 ## proc_data_stack:
-- reads csv files generated from Martin's excel and turns them into a dictionary of geodataframes for each line
+- reads csv files of block positions and turns them into a dictionary of geodataframes for each line
 - computes xy and xyz displacement and annual movement
 - contains function to write point coordinates with velocities to shapefile
-- contains funtion to convert degrees/min/sec to decimal degrees
-- sets up dictionary with file names of DEMs (key = year, fname = filename)
+- calls various plotting functions in:

 ## rasterPlotsStack:
 contains code to plot